nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-31-kerberos-and-sharepoint-2007/index.md

 ---
 title: Kerberos and SharePoint 2007
-description: "Learn how to configure Kerberos authentication for SharePoint 2007, including essential SPN setup steps for a secure and efficient environment."
+description: Learn how to configure Kerberos authentication for SharePoint 2007, including essential SPN setup steps for a secure and efficient environment.
 date: 2008-01-31
 creator: Martin Hinshelwood
 id: "254"